maydayofhighbury/UCF-Compensation-Analysis/README.md

 1. Clone this repository.
 2. Download the latest salary dataset from the [Florida Board of Governors Interactive Tool](https://prod.flbog.net/ords/f?p=140:1::::::).
 3. Place the `.csv` file in the root directory.
-4. Run the `UCF_Analysis.ipynb` notebook to reproduce the ETL pipeline and visualizations.
+4. Run `UCF_Analysis.ipynb` to reproduce the ETL pipeline and visualizations.

 *Disclaimer: This analysis utilizes publicly available data for educational and portfolio purposes.*